-Preview mode is a tool in the Flow Builder for reviewing content while in the building process.
-It's great for walking through the flow as an end user would quickly, while building out the content.
+Preview mode is a tool in the Appcues Builder for reviewing content while in the building process.
+It's great for quickly walking through the flow as an end-user would.

 What you can do with Preview mode:

-- Review what a single flow will look like on your site
+- Quickly review what a single flow will look like on your site

 - Interact with your page to: